parcel-bundler/website/src/features/scope-hoisting.md

 {% endsample %}

-In this case, we doe't even have to load (and transpile) `node_modules/lib/multiply.js` because it's definitely unused.
+In this case, we don't even have to load (and transpile) `node_modules/lib/multiply.js` because it's definitely unused.
 Furthermore `node_modules/lib/index.js` can be skipped when concatenating the bundle because none of its direct exports are used (`elapsed`), this alleviates the need to annotate the variable declaration with `/*@__PURE__*/`.
 This is still neccesary however when only exports in the file are used - so if only `elapsed` is imported, `let cache = new Map()` cannot be removed even though `cached` is unused.

 If `export *` is used instead of `export { multiply }`, `multiply.js` has to be transpiled but it's still not included in the output (so this mainly causes longer build times).